soma-space/files/guides/wip.md

 If you are going to use your own computer or want to use another host then skip to installation.

 1. Sign in or sign up for AWS developer account here: https://aws.amazon.com/console/
-2. Select Lightsail from the services panel in the top left
+2. Select Lightsail from the services panel in the top left or click here: https://lightsail.aws.amazon.com/ls/webapp/home
 3. Press the orange Create instance button
 4. Under Select a platform select Microsoft Windows blueprints
 5. Under Select a blueprint, press OS Only and select the latest Windows Server version